ovidiuvoivod/PolynimialCalculator_Project/README.md

 # PolynomialCalculator_Project

 This is a polynomial calculator application with GUI.
 It takes as input, strings of polynomials, converts them into lists of monomials and performs different operations on them.<br>
-The application can be used to add, subtract, multipy, divide 2 polynomials, or derive, intergrate one polynomial.
+The application can be used to add, subtract, multipy, divide 2 polynomials, or derive, intergrate one polynomial.<br>
 A more detailed explanation can be found in the project documentation.